-BDM mechanism used in Part 3 and Part 4.
+Measurement of persistence and BDM mechanism.
 In Part 3 and Part 4, rather than asking subjects to directly choose one of the two options, an incentive-compatible BDM procedure (Becker et al., 1964) was used to elicit subjects' preferred switch point - defined as the lowest secure payment for quitting so that they would prefer quitting over continuing.
-The higher this requested minimum payment for quitting, the higher was the chance that they would continue, and vice versa.
+The higher this requested minimum payment for quitting, the higher was the chance that they would continue and vice versa.
 The BDM was implemented in a purposely understandable and intuitive way, see Appendix B.

-Using a BDM in this context is appealing for two reasons: First and foremost, subjects' switch points allow us to compute their ex-ante desired probability of continuing, which can be used as a measurement of persistence, see Section 3.
-Second, conditional on a reported switch point, it is random who actually continues and who quits in the experiment.
-This allows us to compute the counterfactual earnings of a subject who continued, had they quit.
+Using a BDM is appealing in this context for multiple reasons: First and foremost, subjects' switch points allow us to compute their ex-ante desired probability of continuing, which can be used as a measurement of persistence (see Section 3).
+Moreover, having a continuous measure of persistence allows us to explore if people's continuation decisions are a good predictor of their future performance, and if there are gender differences therein (see Section 5).
+Finally, conditional on a reported switch point, it is random who actually continues and who quits in the experiment.
+This allows us to compute the counterfactual earnings of subjects who continued, had they quit (see Appendix D).